Shopping Links

 To start with, the setting is not exactly what you'd call original--based on a very popular (in Japan) series of novels, Record of Lodoss War is about as classic as fantasy can get, and not in a good way.
 A lot of the story is obviously based on Tolkien, and anyone who played the old Dungeons & Dragons game will be immediately at home in the land of Lodoss--there are clerics, elves, magic-users, fighters, thieves, dwarves, and dragons, and all of them behave exactly as you would expect them to.
 This is hardly a surprise, since the novels were actually an extension of some short stories that were in turn based on, yes, a D&D game.

-This gaming-table-to-anime lineage has a certain amount of appeal (particularly considering that I'm a fan of tabletop RPGs), but it fits the classic fantasy mold a little too well: It's like an illustration of a fantasy role playing game so archetypal it borders on cheesy.
+This gaming-table-to-anime lineage has a certain amount of appeal for a fan of tabletop RPGs like myself, but the heritage is so obvious it borders on cheesy.
 You can practically hear someone saying, behind the character's voice, "Hi, guys, I'll be playing Parn the fighter."
-Again, that's not reason enough to dismiss it (and fans of fantasy RPGs may like it even more for that reason), but to me it felt a little flimsy.
+Again, that's not reason enough to dismiss it (some players may like it even more for that reason), but to me it felt a little flimsy.

-Along the same lines, the heroes tend to be less hot-tempered than anime standard--even Parn, though not what you'd call levelheaded, develops a bit of grit and determination eventually.
-It was also nice to see a real collection of heroes rather than one young studly guy with a bunch of backup; Parn has a few big hero scenes, but he isn't nearly the ultimate swordsman that a lot of youthful anime heroes end up being, and many of the other characters (including some I wasn't expecting to do much, like King Kashue) play major roles in the story, a big plus for me.
+Along the same lines, the heroes tend to be less hot-tempered than anime-standard.
+Even Parn, though not what you'd call levelheaded, develops a bit of grit and determination eventually.
+It was also nice to see a real collection of heroes rather than one young studly guy with a bunch of backup.
+Parn has a few big hero scenes, but he isn't nearly the ultimate swordsman that a lot of youthful anime protagonists end up being, and many of the other characters (including some I wasn't expecting to do much, like King Kashue) play major roles in the story--a big plus.

 Later in the series, there is some interesting interaction between a couple of the bad guys and some fairly good stuff involving a Berserker and his companion that get involved with the group.
 The banter also isn't bad, and keeps the mood light enough early on without getting in the way of the otherwise serious plot.